 Trying to think about candidates for a good metric is made more difficult by the realization that descriptively, our actual credences almost certainly don’t form a probability distribution.
 Humans are notoriously sub additive when considering the probabilities of disjuncts versus their disjunctions.
-And I highly doubt that most of my actual credences are normalized.
+And I highly doubt that most of my actual credences, insofar as I have them, are normalized.

 That said, even if we imagine that we have some satisfactory metric for comparing probability distributions to non-probability-distributions-that-really-ought-to-be-probability-distributions, our problems still aren’t over.
 The demandingness objection doesn’t just say that it’s hard to be rational.
 It says that in some cases the Bayesian standard for rationality doesn’t actually make sense.
 Enter the problem of logical omniscience.

 The Bayesian standard for ideal rationality is the Kolmogorov axioms (or something like it).
 One of these axioms says that for any tautology T, P(T) = 1.
 In other words, we should be 100% confident in the truth of any tautology.
 This raises some thorny issues.